Equestrian vaulting: Dress code

 The International Federation for Equestrian Sports (FEI) regulates dress codes for competitive vaulting.
 Every 2–3 years, new guidelines are released, which consistently declare that vaulters must wear form-fitting uniforms that do not conceal the line and form of the vaulter's body, as well as not hinder the movement of the vaulter or the safe interaction between the vaulters.
 For that reason, accessories such as belts, capes or hats are prohibited.
 Additionally, men's trousers must be secured at the ankle.
 It is expected that clothing be appropriate for the competition and does not give the effect of nudity.
 The most common form-fitting uniforms worn by vaulters are unitards.

 Non-competitive vaulting

 In addition to competition, vaulting is a form of artistry, recreation and entertainment.
-Vaulters typically range in age from 7 to 30 years and older, practicing individual and team skills and routines.
-The youngest athletes begin at the walk gait and progress to trot, and canter, based on strength, height, and ability to mount and performing on the horse.
+Vaulters typically range in age from 7 to 70 years and older, practicing individual and team skills and routines.
+Athletes begin at the walk gait and progress to trot, and canter, based on harmony, strength and ability to mount and performing on the horse.

 Vaulting is used on a therapeutic level in some instances.
-People with disabilities can often benefit from interacting with the horse and team members, and by doing simple movements with the help of "spotters".
+People with disabilities can often benefit from interacting with the horse and team members, and by doing simple movements with the help of "spotters" often wearing helmets.

 Vaulting is often seen on a recreational level, through vaulting demonstrations, and occasionally in local parades.